School Development Plan

 - Ensure more able are challenged and all pupils reach expectations or better.

-- Ensure higher attainers make expected or better progress in mathematics across the school.
+- Ensure all strands of working mathematically are covered by planning so that higher attainers make expected or better progress in mathematics across the school.

 - Secure outstanding behaviour.